vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 </pre>

 <a name="networks"></a>
-## Specify External, Management, Client, and Container Networks ##
+## Specify Public, Management, Client, and Container Networks ##

 In addition to the mandatory bridge network, if your vCenter Server environment includes multiple networks, you can direct different types of traffic to different networks.

-- You can direct the traffic between the virtual container host, container VMs, and the internet to a specific network by specifying the `external-network` option.
-If you do not specify the `external-network` option, the virtual container host uses the default VM Network for external traffic.
+- You can direct the traffic between the virtual container host, container VMs, and the internet to a specific network by specifying the `public-network` option.
+If you do not specify the `public-network` option, the virtual container host uses the default VM Network for public network traffic.
 - You can direct traffic between ESXi hosts, vCenter Server, and the virtual container host to a specific network by specifying the `--management-network` option.
-If you do not specify the `--management-network` option, the virtual container host uses the external network for management traffic.
+If you do not specify the `--management-network` option, the virtual container host uses the public network for management traffic.
 - You can designate a specific network for use by the Docker API by specifying the `--client-network` option.
-If you do not specify the `--client-network` option, the Docker API uses the external network.
+If you do not specify the `--client-network` option, the Docker API uses the public network.
 - You can designate a specific network for container VMs to use by specifying the `--container-network` option.
 Containers use this network if the container developer runs `docker run` or `docker create` with the `--net` option when they run or create a container.
 This option requires a distributed port group that must exist before you run `vic-machine create`.
 You cannot use the same distributed port group that you use for the bridge network.
 You can provide a descriptive name for the network, for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.
 For example, the descriptive name appears as an available network in the output of `docker info`.

 This example deploys a virtual container host with the following configuration:

 - Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the virtual container host.
-- Directs external, management, and Docker API traffic to network 1, network 2, and network 3 respectively.
+- Directs public, management, and Docker API traffic to network 1, network 2, and network 3 respectively.
 Note that the network names are wrapped in quotes, because they contain spaces.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
 - Designates a distributed port group named `vic-containers` for use by container VMs that are run with the `--net` option.
 - Gives the container network the name `vic-container-network`, for use by Docker.